NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Preliminaries

 If $M$ has nontrivial geometric decomposition as in the second case, we say that $M$ is a {\it non-geometric $3$-manifold}, and call components of $M\setminus \mathcal{T}_M$ {\it Seifert pieces} or {\it hyperbolic pieces}, according to their geometry.
 If the components of $M\setminus \mathcal{T}_M$ are all Seifert pieces, $M$ is called a {\it graph manifold}.
 Otherwise, $M$ contains a hyperbolic piece, and it is called a {\it mixed manifold}.
-Since we only care about virtual properties of $3$-manifolds, we can pass to a double cover and assume all components of $\mathcal{T}_M$ are tori.
+Since we only consider virtual properties of $3$-manifolds in this paper, we can pass to a double cover and assume all components of $\mathcal{T}_M$ are tori.

 The geometric decomposition is very closely related to, but slightly different from the more traditional JSJ decomposition.
 Since these two decompositions agree with each other on some finite cover of $M$, and we are studying virtual properties, we will not make much difference between them.